 - Apple iPhone 6s Plus

 Do I Really Know Everything Now?

 Yeah right!
 We never know everything.
-But I realise this photo shoot was a fantastic opportunity to discover things I haven’t heard of before.
+But I realize this photo shoot was a fantastic opportunity to discover things I haven’t heard of before.
 I know La Colle-sur-Loup holds a lot of these little “jewels” and I’m pretty sure I will discover more stuff in the weeks to come.
-Every time I find myself in places like that I keep wondering how it was back then, when all these sites and/or constructions where new and fresh.
+Every time I find myself in places like that I keep wondering how it was back then, when all these sites and/or constructions were new and fresh.
 I’d like to see old photographs of these places and try to take fresh ones from the same angle, same season, same time.
 That would be awesome as a project.